Class: cCJCommandBarSystem

 Windows DPI Scaling and Icon Support

-DataFlex provides support for dots per inch (DPI) scaling of icons used in Codejock Toolbars, Menus, and Context Menus.
+DataFlex provides support for dot per inch (DPI) scaling of icons used in Codejock Toolbars, Menus and Context Menus.

 See Windows DPI Scaling and Icon Support for more information about implementing this.